 By working with me it is possible to achieve a crucial change in thinking that can make a real difference when it comes down to improving aspects of your life.

 Suffering with a phobia can be debilitating, causing significant life issues.
 As an example the diabetic who has a needle phobia.
 Being afraid of needles doesn’t mean you are weak minded.
 It’s an officially recognised phobia – trypanophobia.
 Needle phobics may feel faint or light-headed or have a panic attack at the thought of a needle.

 Sadly, many people who are afraid of needles absolutely refuse any kind of injection or blood test.
 They avoid dental and medical care altogether.
 Imagine a diabetic spending up to an hour attempting to get their cannula fitted for an insulin-pump.

-Being able to help people after just 3 sessions means your life could be turned around for the better.
-So, can hypnotherapy help phobias?
+Being able to help people after just 3 sessions means your life could be turned around for the better today.
+So, can hypnotherapy fix phobias?
 Yes!